thejoshwolfe/yauzl/README.md

 which makes the library either dishonest or nonconformant (usually the latter).
 This library insists on correctness and adherence to the spec, and so does not offer a streaming API.

+### Limitted ZIP64 Support

+For ZIP64, only zip files smaller than `8PiB` are supported, not the full `16EiB` range that a 64-bit integer should be able to index.
+This is due to the JavaScript Number type being an IEEE 754 double precision float.

+The Node.js `fs` module probably has this same limitation.

+### ZIP64 Extensible Data Sector Is Ignored

+The spec does not allow zip file creators to put arbitrary data here, but rather reserves its use for PKWARE and mentions something about Z390.
+This doesn't seem useful to expose in this library, so it is ignored.

 ### No Multi-Disk Archive Support

 This library does not support multi-disk zip files.